 The threat sparked outrage in Germany, and companies involved in the project called for political support.
 German and European officials said they reject extraterritorial sanctions, criticising interference in their sovereign right to set energy policy.
 24 of 27 EU nations participated in a protest note to the US government, reported die Welt.
 Germany’s foreign minister Heiko Maas said that "no state has the right to dictate its energy policy to the EU.
 And that will not succeed either."

 Nord Stream 2 is an underwater twin pipeline that would transport natural gas from Russia directly to Germany.
-At a length of more than 1,200 kilometres, it is to follow the route of the existing Nord Stream twin pipeline underneath the Baltic Sea.
+At a length of 1,230 kilometres, it is to follow the route of the existing Nord Stream twin pipeline underneath the Baltic Sea.
 The original Nord Stream pipeline, with an annual capacity of 55 billion cubic metres (bcm), was finished in late 2012.
 The pipeline system’s total capacity is set to double to 110 bcm following Nord Stream 2’s completion.
 The pipeline crosses into the exclusive economic zones of five countries: Russia, Germany, Denmark, Finland, and Sweden.